stripe-archive/sequins/doc/manual/x-1-configuration-reference/README.md

 :----: | -------
 string | _unset_

-If this path is specified, sequins will start goforit backed by the JSON file located at that path.
+If this path is specified, sequins will start [Goforit][goforit] backed by the JSON file located at that path.
 Goforit enables feature flagging within sequins and can be used to easily toggle remote refresh on and off.
 Before each remote refresh, sequins will inspect this file for